goonstation/goonstation/tgui/docs/tutorial-and-examples.md

 A React component is not a regular HTML template.
-A component is a javascript function, which accepts a `props` object (that contains properties passed to a component) and a `context` object (which is necessary to access UI data) as arguments, and outputs an HTML-like structure.
+A component is a javascript function, which accepts a `props` object (that contains properties passed to a component) as an argument, and outputs an HTML-like structure.

 So let's create our first React Component.
 Create a file with a name